Cara Williams: Film and television

 Williams appeared in four episodes of Alfred Hitchcock Presents: "Decoy" (1956), "De Mortuis" (1956), "Last Request" (1957), and "The Cure" (1960).
 From 1960 to 1962, she starred in the CBS television comedy series Pete and Gladys, with Harry Morgan as Pete.
 The series was a spin-off of the CBS comedy December Bride, in which Morgan appeared from 1954 to 1959 as Pete Porter.
-Gladys, his wife, was referred to throughout the entire run of that series but never shown.
-Williams brought the character to life with Morgan retaining his role as her husband.
+Gladys, his wife, was referred to throughout the entire run of that series, but never shown.
+Williams brought the character to life, with Morgan retaining his role as her husband.
 Williams was nominated for the Emmy Award for Best Lead Actress in a Comedy.
 For the next two years, while still under contract to the network, CBS kept her in the public eye by repeating Pete and Gladys episodes as part of its morning line-up, an unusual move for a short-run series.
-CBS returned Williams to prime time in 1964 in her own series, The Cara Williams Show, in which she and Frank Aletter portrayed a married couple who had to keep their marriage secret from their employer.
+CBS returned Williams to prime time in 1964 in her own series, The Cara Williams Show, in which Frank Aletter and she portrayed a married couple who had to keep their marriage secret from their employer.
 It lasted only one season.

 During the 1970s, Williams's acting appearances became less frequent.
 In 1971, she had a supporting role in the film Doctors' Wives.
-She also guest-starred in three episodes of Rhoda in 1975, in the role of Mae.
+She guest-starred in three episodes of Rhoda in 1975, in the role of Mae.
 Her last television performance was in a 1977 episode of Visions.
 Her last film role came in 1978 with The One Man Jury.